On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling

-\begin{my3} A Markov chain having stationary distribution $\pi(\cdot)$ is geometrically ergodic if there exists $0<\delta<1$ and $M(\mathbf{x})<\infty$ such that for all $\mathbf{x}$ \end{my3} Besides exponential convergence, polynomial convergence also exists \cite{JarnerPolynomialconvergence}, which goes beyond the scope of this paper due to the inefficient convergence performance.
-Unless stated otherwise, the state space of the Markov chain we are concerned with throughout the context is countably infinite, i.e., $\Omega=\mathbb{Z}^n$.
+Besides exponential convergence, polynomial convergence also exists \cite{JarnerPolynomialconvergence}, which goes beyond the scope of this paper due to its slow convergence.
+Unless stated otherwise, the state space of the Markov chain we are concerned with throughout the context is the countably infinite $\Omega=\mathbb{Z}^n$.